Interested in renting an apartment in Hong Kong?

 Sai Ying Pun and Sheung Wan have become hip areas for single people.
 They are conveniently located and are now full of fabulous restaurants, delis, grocery stores, and boutique fitness gyms.
 You might be surprised to find out just how delicious French, vegan, and Thai food are available in Sai Ying Pun and Sheung Wan.

 Where can I buy furniture in Hong Kong?

 In Hong Kong, there are many different stores selling furniture.
-Importantly, Hong Kong is a wonderful city to buy high-quality second-hand furniture at low prices.
+Importantly, in Hong Kong, you can buy high-quality second-hand furniture at low prices.
 Check out our guide to furniture in Hong Kong for more details.